ColeAbell/Sketchy/README.md

 - Non-artists can make any guesses they have inside the chat while they watch the artist at work, if they are correct the game will recognize their answer with an animation and they will be rewarded 10 points.
 The artist of a correctly guessed round would also recieve 5 points.
 A new round will automatically begin.

+- At the end of each round the board will clear itself

 ‎

 https://user-images.githubusercontent.com/67916002/202234079-d30eb819-cb17-447d-9cb3-bbb2dded0594.mp4